Sports in Toronto: Tennis

-The National Bank Open, historically known as the Canadian Open, is an annual professional tennis tournament held at the Aviva Centre at York University.
+The National Bank Open, historically known as the Canadian Open, is an annual professional tennis tournament held at Sobeys Stadium at York University.
 The tournament began in 1881 and is the second oldest major tennis tournament in the world behind only Wimbledon.
 The men's competition is an ATP World Tour Masters 1000 event on the Association of Tennis Professionals (ATP) tour.
 The women's competition is a WTA 1000 tournament event on the Women's Tennis Association (WTA) tour.
 The events alternate from year-to-year between the cities of Montreal and Toronto.
 In odd-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.
 The competition is played on hard courts.

 From 1971 until 1990, Toronto hosted the Toronto Molson Light Challenge a second annual professional men's tennis tournament played on indoor carpet courts at Maple Leaf Gardens.
 The final tournament took place in February 1990 at the SkyDome and went by the tournament name Skydome World Tennis.

 In 1974, the Toronto-Buffalo Royals of World Team Tennis played half their home matches at the CNE Coliseum & the other half at the Buffalo Memorial Auditorium.
 Under the ownership of John F. Bassett & John C. Eaton III, the team lasted only one season before selling the team to Bert Hoffman & Phyllis Morse with the intent of relocating them to Hartford, Connecticut.
 However, in February 1975, the team was contracted by the WTT, with the players distributed to other teams via a dispersal draft.

-Golf

-The RBC Canadian Open is the Canadian stop of the PGA Tour co-organized with Golf Canada that is held in various golf courses throughout the country, but has been hosted within the Greater Toronto Area the most frequently.
-Glen Abbey Golf Course, located outside Toronto in Oakville, Ontario, is the venue that has historically hosted the tournament the most frequently (30).
-The tournament has been hosted in Toronto 21 times, with St. George's Golf and Country Club as the Toronto venue that has hosted it the most (6).
-The next tournament is scheduled to be held at the Oakdale Golf & Country Club in North York on June 2023.